dmsc/fastbasic/manual.md

   screen, the second element at the second active line, etc.

-  The `NEXT` word advances one line in the display area (this is done by writing to the `WSYNC` ANTIC register), so the value is set in the next screen line.
+  The `WSYNC` word advances one line in the display area (this is done by writing to the `WSYNC` ANTIC register), so the value is set in the next screen line.
 You can put the
-  `NEXT` word multiple times to advance more than one line.
-This allows one
-  DLI to modify multiple lines at the screen.
+  `WSYNC` word multiple times to advance more than one line.
+This allows one DLI to modify multiple lines at the screen.

   `INTO` can be abbreviated to `I.` and
-  `NEXT` to `N.`.
+  `WSYNC` to `W.`.

   You can specify any number of
   operations, but as each one takes some